 |Job Growth (2016-2026)||10% (all natural sciences managers)|

 Source: U.S. Bureau of Labor Statistics

 It's common for natural resources managers to start their careers as research scientists, geologists, chemists, biologists, or mathematicians, earning no less than a master's degree or Ph.D. in Natural Resources Management or a more specialized field.
 Natural resources management incorporates such disciplines as ecology, agricultural science, animal science, and geography, so a typical course load for natural resources management students would include classes in economics, social policy, management, and natural resource restoration.
 Many aspiring natural resources managers increase their marketability through internships.
 Natural resources managers also must continuously upgrade their knowledge to stay abreast of developments in environmental strategies.

 Natural resources managers must exhibit innovative science, research, and business management skills to keep organizations' legal, social, and economic policies in sync with environmental developments.
 Strong communication, administrative, and marketing skills also are assets in this field.

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), natural sciences managers could see employment growth in their field of 3% from 2014-2024, largely due to outsourcing.
-The median annual salary earned by natural sciences managers was reported by the BLS to be $120,160 in 2015.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), natural sciences managers could see employment growth in their field of 10% from 2016-2026.
+The median annual salary earned by natural sciences managers was reported by the BLS to be $118,970 in 2017.